 It runs the JEST test runner for your tests.

 It's like npm start, but this also attempts to open your app in the iOS Simulator if you're on a Mac device or have it installed.

 Like npm start, this one also attempts to open your app on a connected Android device or even an emulator.
 But it requires an installation of Android build tools.

 It will start the process of 'ejecting from Create React Native App's build scripts.
-And then you'll be asked a few of questions about on how you'd like to build your project.
+And then you'll be asked a few questions about how you'd like to build your project.